Charles Scicluna: Archbishop of Malta

 Upon the resignation of Archbishop Paul Cremona, Scicluna was appointed Apostolic Administrator of the archdiocese on 18 October 2014.
-During this period a number of sexual abuse cases emerged concerning a Dominican priest.
 On 27 February 2015 Pope Francis appointed Scicluna Metropolitan Archbishop of Malta.
 He was installed on 21 March 2015 in St Paul's Cathedral in Mdina.

+Since his installation, he has been president of the Maltese Episcopal Conference.

-On 30 January 2018, after Pope Francis was sharply criticized for controversial comments about the clergy sex abuse scandal in Chile, he sent Scicluna to conduct an investigation and take statements from victims who charged that Juan Barros, whom Francis named Bishop of Osorno in 2015, had personal knowledge of their abuse years earlier.
+On 30 January 2018, after Pope Francis was sharply criticized for controversial comments about the clergy sex abuse scandal in Chile, he sent Scicluna to conduct an investigation and take statements from victims who charged that Msg.
+Juan Barros, whom Francis named Bishop of Osorno in 2015, had personal knowledge of their abuse years earlier.
 On 8 April, in a letter to the bishops of Chile, Francis said that Scicluna's 2,300-page report prompted him to apologize for misrepresenting the evidence of clerical sexual abuse in Chile and to summon the bishops of Chile to Rome for consultation in May.
 On 11 June 2018 Francis accepted the resignation of Barros, along with the resignation of two other bishops in Chile.

+Scicluna is the Grand Prior of the Malta Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

 Views

 Sexuality

-During the Vatican Abuse Summit, Italian journalist Sandro Magister asked Scicluna why the term “homosexuality” was absent from the opening day presentations of the summit.
+During the Meeting on the Protection of Minors in the Church, Italian journalist Sandro Magister asked Scicluna why the term “homosexuality” was absent from the opening day presentations of the summit.
 Scicluna replied, “These are human conditions [heterosexuality and homosexuality] that we recognize, that exist.
 But they aren’t something that really predisposes to sin."

+Clerical celibacy

+In January 2024, Scicluna supported married priests in Roman Catholic church.